The many faces of omega-logic: Countable -models and reflection

 \section{Countable $\omega$-models and reflection}

 Another notion of reflection can be defined using $\omega$-models.
 An $\omega$-model is a second-order model whose first-order part consists of the standard natural numbers with the usual arithmetical operations.
 Because this part of our model is fixed, we only need to specify the second-order part, which consists of a family of sets over which we interpret second-order quantifiers.
 Moreover, if this family is countable, we can represent it using a {\em single} set.

-In order to have names for all the sets appearing in our $\omega$-model, we introduce countably many set-constants ${\bm C}=\langle C_i\rangle_{i<\omega}$ and let ${\bm \Pi}^1_\omega ({\bm C})$ be the second-order language enriched with these constants.
-With this, a satisfaction notion can be associated to each countable coded $\omega$--model in a natural way.
-If $\bm M$ codes a sequence of sets, a satisfaction class on $\bm M$ is a set which obeys the usual recursive clauses of Tarski's truth definition, where each constant $C_n$ is interpreted as $\bm M_ n$.
+If $\bm M$ codes a sequence of sets, a satisfaction class on $\bm M$ is a set which obeys the usual recursive clauses of Tarski's truth definition, where each constant $C_n$ is interpreted as $ M_ n$.
 Let us give a precise definition:

 \begin{definition} Let $\bm M\subseteq \mathbb N$.
-A \emph{satisfaction class on $M$} is a set $\sat\subseteq {\bm \Pi}^1_\omega(\bm C)$ such that, for any terms $t,s$, $n\in \mathbb N$, and sentences $\phi,\psi,$
+A \emph{satisfaction class on $\bm M$} is a set $\sat\subseteq {\bm \Pi}^1_\omega(\bm C)$ such that, for any terms $t,s$, $n\in \mathbb N$, and sentences $\phi,\psi,$